nicholaswmin/automap/README.md

 }
 ```

+> cannot be entirely constructed by calling `new` and passing it's JSON.
+> The `Building` root will be constructed correctly, but the nested `Flat`
+  will not.

 this doesn't work either:

-> missing an `id` on the root object

 ```js
 class Building {